journey-ad/star-list/README.md

 *   [briangonzalez/jquery.adaptive-backgrounds.js](https://github.com/briangonzalez/jquery.adaptive-backgrounds.js) - 🦎 A jQuery plugin for extracting the dominant color from images and applying the color to their parent.

-*   [ben174/git-draw](https://github.com/ben174/git-draw) - Allows you to draw in your github heatmap

 ## HTML

 *   [oxalorg/sakura](https://github.com/oxalorg/sakura) - :cherry\_blossom: a minimal css framework/theme.